-The entrance to Hermit Park is off Highway 36, just a few miles from Estes Park.
-You’ll need to stop to purchase a day pass (this is required even if you are camping at the park).
+The entrance to Hermit Park Open Space is off Highway 36, just a few miles southeast of downtown Estes Park.
+You’ll need to stop at the gate to purchase a day pass (this is required even if you are camping at the park).

 Once inside the park, there is a bit of a drive to the trailhead.

-Distance & Difficulty of Kruger Rock Trail
+Distance & Difficulty of Kruger Rock Trail in Estes Park

 “I liked resting on top of the rock.”